tone-row/flowchart-fun/README.md

 Documenting so as not to forget!

 - Work on feature branches which are merged to `dev`
-- When ready to release update version in /app/package.json and merge directly to `dev`
+- When ready to release update version in /app/package.json and commit directly to `dev`.
+Push.
 - Open pull request from `dev` to `main`
 - Merging pull request should create new github release